DFE-Digital/get-into-teaching-app/app/views/content/teaching-internship-providers.md

     <div>
       <h2 class="heading-m">Applications now closed</h2>

       <p>Applications for the Teaching Internships Programme in 2022 are now closed.
-Applications will reopen in early 2023.</p>
+Applications will reopen by early 2023.</p>

       <p>If you’re interested in spending some time in a classroom, you can still get school experience.</p>